gaurav-kaushik/Using-Docker/Docker_Getting_Started.md

 ![Docker logo](https://secure.gravatar.com/avatar/26da7b36ff8bb5db4211400358dc7c4e.jpg?s=128&r=g&d=mm)

 ## What is Docker?
 [Docker](http://www.docker.com) is an open-source software that allows users to deploy software in discrete, lightweight runtime environments, called “containers.”
-Essentially, it means that any software can be containerized with its own unique library requirements and dependencies and deployed on any infrastructure that supports Docker.
-This includes your laptop, computing clusters, and cloud platforms such as Seven Bridges.
-Using Docker ensures that your tools will run on Seven Bridges, no matter what format or language they're in.
+Essentially, it means that any software can be containerized with its own unique requirements/dependencies and deployed on any infrastructure that supports Docker.
+This includes your laptop, certain computing clusters, and cloud platforms such as Seven Bridges.
+Using Docker makes your code portable -- easily sharable with others and runnable in many places.

 ## Getting Started
 Try walking through the steps outlined below.
 In sum, they will give you an **excellent understanding** of Docker through hands-on experience.